Photo: Unknown (prototype asset) / project prototype

 Price: ¥70,000–500,000/night (~€429–3,060) | Location: 30th–37th floors, Nihonbashi Mitsui Tower

-Mandarin Oriental Tokyo has consistently the finest dining of any luxury hotel in Japan — the Signature Restaurant with its extraordinary chandelier installation by Hiroshi Sugimoto (Japan’s most internationally recognized contemporary artist), the Michelin-starred Sen dining program, and the extraordinary Mandarin Bar.
-The Nihonbashi location (the traditional commercial heart of historic Edo-Tokyo) provides extraordinary access to the Mitsukoshi department store’s food halls and the Nihonbashi bridge historical site.
+Mandarin Oriental Tokyo consistently offers some of the finest dining of any luxury hotel in Japan — the Signature Restaurant with its striking chandelier installation by Hiroshi Sugimoto (Japan’s most internationally recognized contemporary artist), the Michelin-starred Sen dining program, and the elegant Mandarin Bar.
+The Nihonbashi location (the traditional commercial heart of historic Edo-Tokyo) puts guests within easy reach of the Mitsukoshi department store’s food halls and the Nihonbashi bridge historical site.

 The Design Hotels